artySJK/MMTool_/README.md

 Mac OS -

-1 Download zip archive from github (You can find it in release tab)
+1 Download zip archive from github in release tab (https://github.com/artySJK/MMTool_/releases/tag/MacOS)

 2 There will be 2 files.
 1 with icon and 1 without icon(Delete file without icon)